rluba/jaison/readme.md

 # JSON serialization / deserialization module for Jai

+*Attention: This version requires (the currently not-yet-released) Jai beta 0.1.050!
+Please use [the 0.1.049 branch](https://github.com/rluba/jason/tree/release/beta_0.1.049) until then.*

 This module offers two interfaces:
 * one uses a "generic tree" built from `JSON_Value`
 * the other is a typed version that serializes / deserializes your custom data structures.